 To book a place on the course you can use the ‘Buy Now’ button below.
-This uses PayPal as a secure payment system but you do not need to have a PayPal account to use it, card payments are also accepted.
-If you prefer to send us a cheque then use the enquiry form below to check availability and request a booking form.
-You can use this form for all other enquiries too.
+This is a secure PayPal transaction but you do not need a PayPal account to use it.
+We will send you confirmation and further information once we receive your booking.

 Come along and have a go at eco-printing techniques.
 You will experiment with leaves, flowers and rust combined with plant based dyes on cotton and paper samplers.
 You can bring your own T shirt or household lined to work on too.
 You will go home with some unique prints and an understanding of the materials and processes involved so that you can go away and experiment at home.